maxdobeck/maxdobeck.github.io/_posts/2017-08-01-creating-jekyll-blog.md

 date: 2017-07-01
 ---

 [Jekyll](http://jekyllrb.com) is fairly easy to use and the has great documentation.
+I used this [guide](http://jmcglone.com/guides/github-pages/) and it helped to get the file structure figured out.